ceejsradx3/commandcenter/README.md

 ![windows preview](https://raw.githubusercontent.com/ceejsradx3/dotfiles/master/preview.png)

-This repo is a workflow to automate the configuration my Windows installations.
-This is primarily tailored to my machine that is used for my line of work as a System Administrator.
+This repo is an amalgamation created to automate the configuration of my Windows' installation.
+This is primarily tailored to my machine used for my line of work as a System Administrator.
 Feel free to explore, copy and re-use the code as you see fit.

 ## Installation

 **Warning**: I recommend you fork and review the code first, before giving these scripts a try.
-Make sure to set the execution policy by running `Set-ExecutionPolicy Remotesigned` first.
+Be sure to set the execution policy by initiating either `Set-ExecutionPolicy Remotesigned` or `Set-ExecutionPolicy Bypass` first so the scripts can run.
+Once ready, provided you have git cli already installed, you can run the following command from your shell or terminal window to begin:

-Ideally you should be cloning the repo into your home directory as that's where my scripts will being referring to :

     git clone http://github.com/ceejsradx3/commandcenter.git && cd commandcenter && ./install.sh